signetlabdei/lorawan/doc/lorawan.rst

 The Network Server
 ==================

-The ``SimpleNetworkServer`` is an application which is running on a node that is connected to the simulation GWs.
+The ``NetworkServer`` is an application which is running on a node that is connected to the simulation GWs.
 The GWs forward incoming LoRa packets to the NS, and expect to be given packets to transmit in the downlink to EDs by the NS.
 In order to keep track of all players in the network, the NS keeps two lists of